Pakistani Hindu stuck in India, wants to return home

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BOSTON: A Pakistani Hindu stuck in India with three children after his wife died in April is pleading with the authorities to let him return before the Independence Day, August 14.
+BOSTON: A Pakistani Hindu is stuck in India with three children after his wife died in April is pleading with the authorities to let him return to before the Independence Day, August 14.

 The Pakistan High Commission in Delhi is helping out financially, but Nagdev is not looking for handouts.
 He just wants to go back to his joint family home in Usta Mohammad, where five of his brothers also live with their families, so his children can be looked after.